 6. (Gasp) Does it make you feel a bit sick (in a good way)?

 This one overrides all the previous questions.
-Also known as, does it make your Spidey-Sense tingle?
+Also known as, 'does it make your Spidey-Sense tingle'?
 Sometimes an idea doesn’t work for a number of reasons, it’s slightly off brief here and you're not sure about the brand, but there’s just something.
 It’s just your gut feeling.
 You think this is going to be awesome.
 And that’s probably the most important thing.
-Only you shouldn’t confuse this with a sense of ownership over the idea – that you really want your idea to work and you’re not going to let go of it.
+You shouldn’t confuse this with a sense of ownership over the idea – that you really want your idea to work and you’re not going to let go of it.
+But if your idea makes you excited, it hits all the needs of the brief (just in an unexpected way) and you can't wait to get to work on bringing it to life – you're onto something.

-Ask yourself these tricky questions and make sure you're honest with yourself about the idea.
+Taking on the New Blood Awards?
+Ask yourself these tricky questions and make sure you're honest with yourself about the answers.
 And remember, trust your Spidey-Sense.
-You can always tweet us @DandADNewBlood.
-Show us what you've got.
-Show us your ideas.
-Show off.
-We'll show you some love.